avramirez/iOS-drawing-animation/README.md

 I easily manage to create a HTML5 animation by using Adobe Flash and a plugin for flash called "CreateJS Toolkit".
 Which makes your flash animation to HTML5.

 Yes, I am a fan of Adobe Flash, but you could use any software or code your animation by yourself.
-And because of the new iphone5 which got a different dimeansion to the older one you may have a hard time making a animation that would work on both unless you base your Point positions base of how large the screen/container.
+And because of the new iphone5 which got a different dimension compare to the older one.
+You may have a hard time making a animation that would work on both because you have to base your Coordinates/CGPoint positions base on how large the screen/container.